rokath/trice/docs/TriceV1.0Specification.md

 - Each format string gets its unique trice ID.
 If the same format string is used on different source code locations it gets different trice IDs this way allowing a reliable location information.

-###  5.5. <a name='Option1:PatchingtheUserCodeonceandlettheinsertedIriceIDbapartoftheUserCode'></a>Option 1: Patching the User Code once and let the inserted Irice ID b a part of the User Code
+###  5.5. <a name='Option1:PatchingtheUserCodeonceandlettheinsertedIriceIDbapartoftheUserCode'></a>Option 1: Patching the User Code once and let the inserted Trice ID b a part of the User Code